chamx2/Laboratory-Simulator/README.md

 ## Scenes

 Unity uses what we called scenes, which contains different contents per each and can be interwined together by using scripts.
+Scenes can be found in Assets/Scenes/

-## 3D Models
+## 3D Models and other Assets

-Can be found on Assets/Models or Assets/ Prefabs folders, unity has the built-in function of prefabricating contents for the developer to be easily replicate things inside the engine or editor.
+Can be found on Assets/Game Contents and Assets/ Models folder, unity has the built-in function of prefabricating contents for the developer to be easily replicate things inside the engine or editor, which can be found in Assets/Prefabs